Our dishwasher recently broke, which has made me realize just how many dishes we (mostly I) use in a day.

 I felt like Martha’s recipe lacked a bit of flavor so for my version I’ve amped up the herbs & seasonings.
 I also added lemon juice, lemon zest and my market-haul of summer veggies.
-In lieu of freshly grated parmesan cheese I made a “cheese-like” hempseed topping.
-This pasta is nicely flavorful on it’s own so feel free to use cheese or “cheese”, or skip both.
-I do recommend adding toasted pine nuts (I forgot to add them before we took the photo), because they add a necessary bit of texture to this otherwise soft pasta.
+In lieu of freshly grated Parmesan cheese, I made a “cheese-like” hempseed topping.
+This penne pasta is nicely flavorful on its own, so feel free to use cheese or “cheese”, or skip both.
+I do recommend adding toasted pine nuts (I forgot to add them before we took the photo) because they add a necessary bit of texture to this otherwise soft pasta.

 I had a little trouble deciding on the serving size for this recipe.
 The final pot looked “family size,” but then we ate the whole thing, with Jack going back for multiple helpings.
 So I’m going to say this serves 2 hungry people, and maybe a few more if you have smaller eaters or if you serve this with a protein on the side.

 Love making easy vegetarian pasta dishes?
 This Many-Veggie Roasted Vegetable Pasta is another of my favorite recipes.